 Below you will find a list of the best study tips for college students that work.
 Many people think that by the time you get to college, you know exactly how to study.
 However, effective study habits are something that many college students struggle with.
 Especially if when in high school they didn’t have to study.
-Often, high school students make their way through high school without ever actually creating a study routine, or worse, they don’t even know where to begin.
+Often, high school students make their way through high school without ever actually creating a study routine, or worse; they don’t even know where to begin.

-Fast forward to college, and students are presented with a myriad of new classes and courses that do not come so easily to them anymore, and panic sets it.
+Fast forward to college, and students are presented with many new classes and courses that do not come so easily to them anymore, and panic sets it.
 How do I study?
 How much time do I need?
 Do I take notes on paper?
 And the list of questions goes on.
 But here, we have all of the tips and tricks of the trade to help you through those study days.

 Why Know How to Study?